sikrip/zzw30/aero-v1/README.md

 ![hood-vent-1](./hood-vent-1.png)
 ![hood-vent-2](./hood-vent-2.png)

-The power steering pump was relocated in order for the extraction vent to be installed.
+The power steering pump was relocated in order for the "extraction box" to be installed.

 ![hood-vent-3](./hood-vent-3.png)